If you live and drive in the GTA, chances are you're paying a lot for your auto insurance coverage.

 - Pay your premiums annually, in one lump sum, instead of monthly to avoid the extra fee that many companies charge to administer payments each month.

 Lastly, it goes without saying that we're keen on comparison shopping, but it is absolutely one of the easiest ways to save.
-We shop the market to help you find the lowest rate.
-Compare car insurance quotes from over 50 providers at Kanetix.ca today.
+We shop the market to help you find the lowest rate and no one covers as much for the market as we do.
+Compare car insurance quotes at Kanetix.ca today.

 Updated annually with the latest insights from InsuraMap.